CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-3.md

 ### 1. Preliminaries

 The code for this tutorial is all in this [repository](http://www.github.com/zapatacomputing/tutorial-orquestra-sklearn) to follow.
 We recommend you to clone it to follow this tutorial, although if you'd like the extra challenge, you can make your own repo which will end up with this folder structure.
-If you use your own repo, make sure you change any references to `z-scikit-learn` to your repo.
+If you use your own repo, make sure you change any references to `tutorial-orquestra-sklearn` to your repo.

 ```Bash
 .